unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 - Go to Tools -\> New Config and select the option to create a new array configuration.
-This time it is advisable to use the option to retain all currently configured drives as this avoids the need to rearrange all drives (and thus reduces the chances of error.
+This time it is advisable to use the option to retain all currently configured drives as this avoids the need to rearrange all drives (and thus reduces the chances of error).
 - Go to the Main tab and assign the drives as required with the correct drive(s) assigned as parity.
 - If you only had a single (parity1) drive then the order of the data